ParzivaloC/ParzivaloC/README.md

 ---

 ## ⚡ Beyond Coding
-- When I'm not tracking bugs or refactoring architecture, you can find me pushing limits in weightlifting and tracking performance gains. 🏋️‍♂️
+- When I'm not tracking bugs or refactoring architecture, you can find me pushing limits in weightlifting , also try to broaden my horizons and learn new things. 🏋️‍♂️